How to add multiple signatures in Gmail

 • Finally, this feature can save the time you spend on correspondence.
 You just need to create the necessary signatures in advance.
 So, you won’t need to update your signatures every time you send a different type of email.

-To create multiple signatures, follow these steps:
+To set up multiple signatures for different Gmail accounts, just follow these steps:

 The way to See all settings from Gmail.